Kinetic energy weapon

-The term Hit-to-kill, or kinetic kill, is also used in the military aerospace field to describe kinetic energy weapons.
-It has been used primarily in the anti-ballistic missiles (ABM) and anti-satellite weapons (ASAT) area, but some modern anti-aircraft missiles are also hit-to-kill.
+The term hit-to-kill, or kinetic kill, is also used in the military aerospace field to describe kinetic energy weapons accelerated by a rocket engine.
+It has been used primarily in the anti-ballistic missile (ABM) and anti-satellite weapon (ASAT) fields, but some modern anti-aircraft missiles are also kinetic kill vehicles.
 Hit-to-kill systems are part of the wider class of kinetic projectiles, a class that has widespread use in the anti-tank field.